 Lincoln Christian University is a Christian higher education community whose mission is to nurture and equip Christians with a Biblical worldview to serve and lead in the church and the world.
-The principal means we use to accomplish this mission are teaching, learning, leading, and serving through undergraduate and graduate programs offered in three schools, each of which has a distinct educational goal:
+The principal means we use to accomplish this mission are teaching, learning, leading, and serving through undergraduate and graduate programs.

 We believe our highest privilege is to glorify God, serve His Son, and rely upon His Holy Spirit.
 To that end we pledge ourselves to these core values:

 Authentic community that fosters Christian character, conduct, accountability, and unity amidst growing diversity.

 Holistic development of students in and out of the classroom as spiritually mature and academically prepared lifelong learners.

 Servant leadership and its focus on leading and learning through serving, based on one's gifts, passion, and sense of calling.